sixeyed/dak4.net/slides/sections/metrics-runtime.md

 firefox "http://localhost:$port/metrics"
 ```

 > This is Prometheus format.
-Prometheus is the most popular metrics server for cloud-native apps, and the format is widely used.
+Prometheus is the most popular metrics server for cloud-native apps, and the format is widely used

 ---

 ## Tidy up

-The metrics endpoint isn't meant for humans to read, it's an API for Prometheus to consume.
+The metrics endpoint isn't really meant for humans to read, it's an API for Prometheus to consume.

 Now we know how the metrics look, let's remove the new container:

 ```
-docker container rm --force blazor
+docker container rm --force razor
 ```

 > `force` removes a container even if it's still running